KnightBound: Beginner’s Guide – 6 Tips for Early Survival

 • forks in the road that tend to confuse you

-Players used to automated maps often think note-taking sounds excessive until they have to retreat at low health and realize every corridor looks the same under pressure.
-In a dungeon-crawler with limited guidance, your notes are basically an extra survival system.
+Note-taking sounds excessive until you have to retreat at low health and realize every corridor looks identical under pressure.
+With no built-in map, your notes are an extra survival system.

 FinalBoss // Gear